Rbukowit/Bukowitz-Portfolio/CritiqueByDesign.md

 Finally, I combined all that I learned from my critique, wireframes, and user feedback to create my redesign.
 I picked a straightforward design with a clear title.
 I incorporated an interactive timeline, and removed unnecessary "chart junk" like the legend and grid lines.
 As a result, my redesign is concise and effective.

-Please use this link to go back to my portfolio: https://rbukowit.github.io/Bukowitz-Portfolio/
+Please use this link to go back to my portfolio: [GitHub] (https://rbukowit.github.io/Bukowitz-Portfolio/)